iffasadiq/finalcapstone/README.md

-## Dynamic Pricing for Urban Parking Lots Capstone Project of Summer Analytics 2025 IIT Guhawati**
+## 🛠️Dynamic Pricing for Urban Parking Lots Capstone Project 2025**
 ** 📖 Introduction**

 This project implements a dynamic pricing engine for urban parking spaces, designed to optimize utilization and revenue by adjusting prices in real-time based on various factors like demand, competition, and environmental conditions.
 It simulates a real-world system where traditional static pricing often leads to inefficiencies such as overcrowding or underutilization.